Dog breeds that are admitted to the AKC Miscellaneous Class, more or less go through an

 AKC Miscellaneous Class - The Breeds

-The working dog breeds are quite a diverse group both in physical appearance and in the abilities they bring to a given job.
+The miscellaneous dog breeds are quite a diverse group both in physical appearance and in the abilities they bring.

 Dutch Shepherd